L-Pinto/UMinho-LEI/III/BD/README.md

 ### Databases

-:bulb:	 In this project ... put fitting text here... just an example
+:bulb: About : In this project ... put fitting text here... just an example : Name of project, tools used, etc...

 :pushpin: Final Grade : 18